miaoranren/hb_project_workoutplan/README.md

 ![alt text](static/Screenshot_2.png)

-After logged in, the main dashboard shows today's workout schedule with detailed info and a calendar where user can hover over to preview past or future saved workout.
+After logged in, the main dashboard shows today's workout schedule with detailed info and a calendar where user can hover over to preview past or future saved workouts.
 This calendar is called FullCalendar, a Javascript Event Calendar.

 ![alt text](static/Screenshot_3.png)